 - 1 teaspoon Cajun seasoning

-In a large pot, heat oil over medium heat.
-Add ham bone, onions and celery and cook, stirring regularly until ham is lightly browned and vegetables are tender.
-Add garlic and cook, stirring regularly, until aromatic.
+- In a large pot, heat oil over medium heat.
+Add ham bone, celery, onions, and garlic.
+Cook, stirring regularly until ham is lightly browned and vegetables are tender.

-Add beans and enough stock or water to cover to about 2 inches over the top of beans and ham bone.
+- Add beans and the stock or water (enough to cover about 2 inches over the top of beans and ham bone).
 If using water, add 2 bouillon chicken cubes and stir until dissolved.

-Add diced tomatoes, Cajun seasonings, salt, and pepper.
-Allow to simmer until thickened to desired consistency.
+- Add diced tomatoes, Cajun seasonings, salt, and pepper.
+Simmer until thickened to desired consistency.